Microservice-API-Patterns/MDSL-Specification/docs/quickreference.md

 The report elements can be modeled as data types as described under [data contracts (schemas)](./datacontract).
 Examples are:

-* `error sampleErrorReport "soapFault": SOAPFaultElement`, with a previous definition:
+* `reporting error sampleErrorReport "soapFault": SOAPFaultElement`, with a previous definition:
 * `data type SOAPFaultElement {"code":D<int>, "string": D<string>, "actor":D<string>, "detail":D<string>}`

 Note that the `"soapFault":` identifier is optional.